George Nigh: Other accomplishments

-Nigh is also credited with increasing the numbers of minorities serving on state boards and commissions, as well as management of state agencies.
+Nigh is also credited with having increased the numbers of minorities serving on state boards and commissions, as well as management of state agencies.
 He appointed the first two women, Yvonne Kauger and Alma Wilson to serve as Justices of the Oklahoma Supreme Court.

-Later life
+Later life and death

-Following his term as governor, Nigh served as president of the University of Central Oklahoma from 1992 to 1997.
-During his tenure as UCO president, Nigh supervised construction projects that transformed the institution from a mostly commuter institution to much more of a regional university with residential dormitories.
+Following his term as governor, Nigh served as president of the University of Central Oklahoma (UCO) from 1992 to 1997.
+During his tenure as UCO president, Nigh supervised construction projects that transformed UCO from a mostly commuter institution to much more of a regional university with residential dormitories.
+He served on the board of directors of JCPenney and IBC Bank.

 In 1990, he was inducted into the Oklahoma CareerTech Hall of Fame and in 1992, he received the Jim Thorpe Lifetime Achievement Award.
-From November, 2005 to April, 2006, he served as Interim Director of the Oklahoma Department of Tourism and Recreation, during the agency's search for a permanent director.
-Nigh and his wife Donna appeared in walk-on roles in episode # 19 of the NBC soap opera Texas (playing themselves as Governor and First Lady of Oklahoma).
+From November 2005 to April 2006, he served as Interim Director of the Oklahoma Department of Tourism and Recreation, during the agency's search for a permanent director.
+Nigh and his wife Donna appeared in walk-on roles in episode 19 of the NBC soap opera Texas (playing themselves as Governor and First Lady of Oklahoma).
 The episode aired in August 1980.
 Cast member Lisby Larson (Paige Marshall) serenaded the couple with a rendition of "Oklahoma!".

 On April 28, 2010, Nigh and his wife were robbed at gunpoint in the driveway of their northwest Oklahoma City home.
 They were uninjured, though Nigh's wallet was taken.
-No suspect has been found.
+It was reported that no suspect was found.

+Nigh died on July 30, 2025, at the age of 98.